 Logistics and planning may not always be fun, but it’ll allow you to enjoy your time out there with one (or more) less thing to worry about.
-At the very least, read Burning Man’s Survival Guide and do a basic Google search for “how to prepare for Burning Man”.
+At the very least, read Burning Man’s Survival Guide.
 The only thing you can actually buy at Burning Man is ice and coffee.
 Everything else, you must bring in.
 Burning Man at its core is about self-reliance and community.

 Embrace the culture, whether that is self-expression or gifting.
 Do it as little or as much as you’d like, but do it.
 Participate instead of just spectating.
 This is a cornerstone of what makes Burning Man so special.
-Leave your inhibitions at home or at least slip it a rufie.
-I don’t mean a literal one.
-Metaphor people.
-If you see a cool art, chase it down, ask to get on and then enjoy the ride.
+Leave your inhibitions at home.
+If you want to get naked and run ahead in a white-out, go for it.
+If you see a cool art car, chase it down, ask to get on and then enjoy the ride.
 Just remember where you left your bike.

 Put The Camera Down

 The rest of the time, I would keep it protected away from the playa dust and just enjoy the experience.
 It worked for me and for every cool thing or moment that I did capture, there were countless more that I didn’t.
 Thinking about those “lost” moments make me smile even more than seeing it in stills or on film because even if I grabbed the sight and the sound, I would still be missing the smell, the touch or the taste part of it.
 I’d miss everything that happened just out of the frame.
 I’d be missing the reaction of the people behind or to the side of me.
 I’m not telling you to not to take any pictures, but try to take less than you normally would.
 And if you do take pictures of other people, ask first if possible.
 And definitely if they are nude.